F286/f286.github.io/_posts/2017-02-05-Setup-Tensorflow.md

 conda install scipy
 pip install tensorflow`

-## Use specific environment in PyCharm

-Anaconda creates a virtual environment for the Python (I used community edition), you can set this in the Project Interperter page look for python.exe in the install directory.
-Anaconda created the virtual environment on my computer at _C:\ProgramData\Anaconda3\envs\tensorflow_, but this may vary.
+## Setup IDE

+Anaconda creates a virtual environment (_virtualenv_) for the Python but that just like dlls and stuff used to build the project, you will need an IDE to write the python.
+It might be possible on command line too but that's painfun : ) For the IDE I'm using **PyCharm**, there's a free Community Edition that works fine.
+Create a new Project in PyCharm and then goto Help/Find Action.. and type_ Project Interpreter_ and press Enter.
+Click the little gear at the top right and press **Add Local**, navigate to where Anaconda installed the _virtualenv_ on you computer and find the _python.exe_ file and press OK.

+On my computer the _virtualenv_ was located at _C:\ProgramData\Anaconda3\envs\tensorflow_

 ## Extra stuff do do with CUDA